Sarah Teelow: Death

 On the morning of 24 November 2013, she partook in the 75 mi Bridge to Bridge Water Ski Classic on the Hawkesbury River to the north of Sydney.
 Soon after the race had commenced, which was held on calm waters and with a negated wind, Teelow passed under the Hawkesbury River railway bridge at around 75 to 85 mph before her driver slowed and an observer raised his left arm to inform her of incoming minor waves.
 Teelow hit the first wave without incident until her ski was observed to launch airborne ahead of her approximately 2.7 km into the race.
 She flipped and cartwheeled along the water; her ski helmet detached from the first contact with the water.

 Teelow had contusions in the upper part of her thoracic and the lower part of her cervical vertebrae; she went into cardiac arrest and the emergency services resuscitated her upon being moved to another slipway.
 She was transported by helicopter to the Royal North Shore Hospital in Sydney a "critical condition".
 Teelow was placed on life support before she was declared dead from her injuries at approximately 17:55 local time.
-She was the seventh water skier in Australia to die from injuries sustained over the past five years.
+She was the seventh water skier in Australia to die from injuries sustained over the previous five years.
 A subsequent limited autopsy determined Teelow died from an atlanto-occipital dislocation that caused blunt force head and neck injuries due to her striking water at high speed.
 On the afternoon on 8 December, a memorial to celebrate Teelow's life was held in her memory at the Hunstanton Ski Club.

 Her death was investigated by the New South Wales Police Force and the Roads & Maritime Services with co-operation from Ski Racing Australia; the police prepared a report for the New South Wales coroner.
 The results of the investigation into Teelow's death were published on 31 May 2018.
-According to the report, it was unable to determine where the wave that Teelow struck originated from and whether the ski she used contributed to her accident.
+According to the report, it was unable to determine where the wave that Teelow struck originated or whether the ski she used contributed to her accident.
 The report found her helmet was not a contributing factor to her death.
 The New South Wales deputy state coroner Teresa O'Sullivan recommended Ski Racing Australia develop technical specifications for ski helmets and flotation devices to suit water skiers and inspect and secure safety equipment before the start of races.
 She also called for the governing body and the Roads and Maritime Services to consider adopting speed restrictions in the Formula 2 category.